burger

 Multifaceted is a good example of AI’s tendency to present topics as highly complex, if not downright convoluted.
 When AI drops the word multifaceted, you can rest assured it will be followed by at least 4-5 paragraphs of explanation.

-A normal person would probably just say complex or complicated
+A normal person would probably just say complex or complicated.
+The key is in the tone of voice.

 Testament

 Unless you’re talking about the bible, chances are low you’ll encounter testament in everyday conversation.
-You might run across it in more formal circumstances where rhetoric has greater importance, such as a speech.
+You might run across it in more formal circumstances where rhetoric has greater importance, such as academic settings or a public speech.

-That’s why if you encounter testament somewhere like a cold email, it’s probably AI.
+That’s why if you encounter testament somewhere like a cold email, it’s probably AI-generated text.

 Certainly!